scribd/scribd.github.io/_posts/2021-07-20-information-extraction-at-scribd.md

 At Scribd we make use of Entity Linking to not only improve the Entity Normalization step, but also to take advantage of entity and keyphrase embeddings as supplemental features.

-Discussion
+## Discussion

 Putting all of this together, we can:

-Link documents to keyphrases and entities
+1. Link documents to keyphrases and entities

-Find the relative importance of each in a document.
+1. Find the relative importance of each in a document

-Take advantage of relevant information in knowledge bases
+1. Take advantage of relevant information in knowledge bases

 This has enabled some interesting projects: